-Those tests definitively showed tachycardia, and my tilt test met the diagnosis for POTS as my heart-rate went above 120bpm.* The CPET showed that I had dysfunctional breathing, and was breathing too deeply which was likely contributing to my symptoms of headaches, fatigue and light-headedness.
+Those tests definitively showed tachycardia, and my tilt test met the diagnosis for POTS.* The CPET showed that I had dysfunctional breathing, and was breathing too deeply which was likely contributing to my symptoms of headaches, fatigue and light-headedness.
 I went on to be diagnosed with hypermobility by the specialist rheumatologist.

 A diagnosis can mean hope (hear me out!)

 Strangely though, the diagnosis actually gave me some hope.
 I finally knew what I was dealing with and, importantly for me, the cardiologist had indicated that some people can improve their health to a point where they no longer met the diagnosis, and so were less symptomatic.
 It was going to involve a lot of hard work, but I was optimistic that things may improve.